pedromsantos/AGILE-TECHICAL-PRACTICES-mentoring-program/README.md

+# Agile Technical Practices

-# AGILE TECHNICAL PRACTICES mentoring sessions
+## mentoring sessions

 If you are interested in going through this program with me as a mentor, please reach out to me on [mentorcruise.com](https://mentorcruise.com/mentor/pedrosantos/) and book a session

 ## Program

 The program is structured like a journey.
 As with every journey into a new territory, the beginning is slow and safe, but it is crucial for setting the stage for what comes next.
 The adventure gains momentum as confidence grows, learning new subjects that introduce new techniques and principles to advance more steadily.
-In the last sessions, we are finally ready to tackle bigger problems that require the application of all the learnings together.
+In the last sessions, we are finally ready to tackle more significant problems that require the application of all the learnings together.

-Each module is divided into several sessions with a common structure:
+Each module is divided into several sessions with a standard structure:

 - New material
   - New concepts are added to the previous materials.